 Over the years the Visconti family commissioned several decks that were passed down to each new generation .
 None of the Visconti decks have survived completely intact, but between all the decks, historians have been able to piece together a general idea of what a completed deck might have looked like.
 The oldest Visconti deck that has survived is from around 1440-1450ish.

 I mentioned earlier that there are two categories in a deck of tarot, the major arcana and the minor arcana.
-In the game of tarot, the major arcana cards trumped the pip cards and for this reason are sometimes referred to as trump cards.
+In the game of tarot, the major arcana cards trumped the pip cards, and for this reason they are sometimes referred to as trump cards.

 Other Italian decks sometimes referred to as tarot are:

-The Minchiatti Tarot was played with a 97 card deck and may have been a different card game altogether, or a variation on the game.
+The Minchiatti Tarot, which was played with a 97 card deck and may have been a different card game altogether, or a variation on the game.

-Tarot de Mantegna was a deck that wasn’t created by Mantegna and may have not have been a card game at all but rather a deck used in the capacity of flash cards for youngsters to learn the classics.
+Tarot de Mantegna was a deck that wasn’t created by Mantegna and may have not have been a card game at all but may have been a deck used in the capacity of flash cards for youngsters to learn the classics.

 Italy from 1440 to 1475, seems to have been a very prolific period for the game of tarot.

 Other wealthy patrons commissioned one-of-a-kind decks expressing their personal interests, exalting their family history, or whatever agendas they had, which might explain the variation in number of cards in decks and the cast of characters that appeared on them in Italy of the 1400s.

 Essentially, what makes a tarot deck different from a regular deck of playing cards, is a 5th suit and one additional court card.